aws-samples/aws-iam-identity-center-extensions/docs/documentation/How-To-Deploy.md

 ### Step 0: Setup solution code

-- Clone the solution code from the repository to your local machine.
+- Clone the solution code from this repository to your local machine.
 - Create a new [AWS codecommit](https://aws.amazon.com/codecommit/) repository where the solution code would be maintained in your DEPLOYMENT account.

 ### Step 1: Install the dependencies